schoero/eslint-plugin-readable-tailwind/docs/rules/no-conflicting-classes.md

 <br/>

 > [!NOTE]
-> This rule is similar to `cssConflict` from the [TailwinCSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) VSCode extension.
+> This rule is similar to `cssConflict` from the [TailwindCSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) VSCode extension.
 It is recommended to disable `cssConflict` in your projects `.vscode/settings.json` to avoid confusion:
 >
 > ```jsonc
 > {